msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

 structure](3-Extending_rt-bench.markdown), extended reporting can be enabled by adding the `-DEXTENDED_REPORT` flag in the compilation command line.

-This feature cannot be controlled by the Makefile scaffolding since it's benchmark-specific.
+This feature be controlled in a limited fashion by the Makefile scaffolding since it's benchmark-specific.

 ### JSON configuration files support {#json_support}